Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

   * - duration
     - Total Duration (HH:MM:SS)
     - Duration of the call in seconds.
 Includes any time spent in an IVR tree before transferring to the call center.

-  * - email_address
-    - Email Address (Reported)
-    - [Call center integration only] Email address as given to the call center.

-  * - home_phone_number
-    - Home Phone (Reported)
-    - [Call center integration only] Customer's home phone number as given to the call center.

   * - ivr_duration
     - IVR Duration (HH:MM:SS)